samr/fileblink.nvim/README.md

 }
 ```

 The `.fileblinkrc` file will be auto loaded when changing buffers or creating new ones.
+The autoloading can be turned
+off with `autoload_fileblinkrc = false`, in which case it will only be loaded once on Neovim start based on the current
-The file can be ignored by setting `ignore_fileblinkrc` to true.
+working directory.
+Loading of `.fileblinkrc` files can be turned off altogether by setting `ignore_fileblinkrc = true`.

 ## Default Commands